robsanpam/CK-Plus/README.md

     python create_dataset.py ~/ckp/ ~/ckp/emotion_labels/ ~/ckp/cohn-kanade-images/ ~/ckp/emotion_images/ 1 0 9 3 112 112

 This script will add a folder per emotion to ~/ckp/emotion_images/ and fill them with Numpy binary files.
-Each file will have an image sequence with the shape (depth, t_height, t_width, channels).
+Each file will have an image sequence with the shape (depth, t_height, t_width, channels) = (3, 112, 112, 3).
 For every file added to an emotion folder, another one will be added to the neutral folder.